w3c/aria/documentation/wpt.md

 ## Notes

-When you run multiple tests (e.g. 'accname' will run everyting in the accname dir) auto-dismiss is enabled, so the browser windows will appear and disappear quickly, leaving you with shell terminal log output as the only result.
+When you run multiple tests (e.g. 'accname' will run everything in the accname dir) auto-dismiss is enabled, so the browser windows will appear and disappear quickly, leaving you with shell terminal log output as the only result.

 However, when you run a single HTML test, TestDriver will pause and let you review the source and results in the browser window for further inspection.